Celayix Home » How to Prevent Workplace Violence in Healthcare

 NIOSH cites three examples:

-• Indicator of Violent Behavior: a list of five observable behaviours that suggest risk to others.
+2. Indicator of Violent Behavior: A list of five observable behaviors that suggest risk to others.

-• Danger Assessment Tool: To assess the danger of an individual demonstrating possibly aggressive behaviour to nurses and other workers.
+3. Danger Assessment Tool: This tool assesses the danger of an individual demonstrating possibly aggressive behavior to nurses and other workers.

 Safety in non-institutional healthcare settings